e3tha4ncode/BADILLA_Midterm/README.md

 ## Overview

-This repository contains the files developing a simple university enrollment system using object-oriented programming concepts in Java.
+This repository contains file developing a simple university enrollment system using object-oriented programming concepts in Java.

 ### Files Included